-For quite some time it has been known how the exchange offices in downtown Prague rip off tourists.
+It has been known how the exchange offices in downtown Prague rip off tourists for quite some time.
 Sometimes they get as little as 15 Czech crowns for 1 euro.
 The political movement STAN wants to prevent such practices.
 They prepared an amendment to the law on exchange activities that should help tourists.

 The parliament members will discuss the amendment on Thursday at the first reading.
 However, the minority government of ANO took a negative stance in the middle of March, saying that the suggestion was not properly processed.